Oriana Fallaci

 Oriana Fallaci ([oˈrjaːna falˈlaːtʃi]; 29 June 1929 – 15 September 2006) was an Italian journalist and author.
-A partisan during World War II, she had a long and successful journalistic career.
+A member of the Italian resistance movement during World War II, she had a long and successful journalistic career.
 Fallaci became famous worldwide for her coverage of war and revolution, and her "long, aggressive and revealing interviews" with many world leaders during the 1960s, 1970s, and 1980s.

-Her book Interview with History contains interviews with Indira Gandhi, Golda Meir, Yasser Arafat, Zulfikar Ali Bhutto, Willy Brandt, Shah of Iran Mohammad Reza Pahlavi, and Henry Kissinger, South Vietnamese President Nguyễn Văn Thiệu, and North Vietnamese General Võ Nguyên Giáp during the Vietnam War.
-The interview with Kissinger was published in Playboy, with Kissinger describing himself as "the cowboy who leads the wagon train by riding ahead alone on his horse".
+Fallaci's book Interview with History contains interviews with Indira Gandhi, Golda Meir, Yasser Arafat, Zulfikar Ali Bhutto, Willy Brandt, Shah of Iran Mohammad Reza Pahlavi, Ruhollah Khomeini, Henry Kissinger, South Vietnamese president Nguyễn Văn Thiệu, and North Vietnamese general Võ Nguyên Giáp during the Vietnam War.
+The interview with Kissinger was published in The New Republic, with Kissinger describing himself as "the cowboy who leads the wagon train by riding ahead alone on his horse."
 Kissinger later wrote that it was "the single most disastrous conversation I have ever had with any member of the press".

-She also interviewed Deng Xiaoping, Andreas Papandreou, Ayatollah Khomeini, Haile Selassie, Lech Wałęsa, Muammar Gaddafi, Mário Soares, George Habash, and Alfred Hitchcock, among others.
-After retirement, she returned to the spotlight after writing a series of controversial articles and books critical of Islam that aroused condemnation as well as support.
+Fallaci also interviewed Deng Xiaoping, Andreas Papandreou, Ayatollah Khomeini, Haile Selassie, Lech Wałęsa, Muammar Gaddafi, Mário Soares, George Habash, and Alfred Hitchcock, among others.
+After retirement, she returned to the spotlight after writing a series of controversial articles and books critical of Islam that aroused condemnation for Islamophobia as well as popular support.

 Early life

 Fallaci was born in Florence, Italy, on 29 June 1929.
 Her father Edoardo Fallaci, a cabinet maker in Florence, was a political activist struggling to put an end to the dictatorship of Italian fascist leader Benito Mussolini.
-During World War II she joined the Italian anti-fascist resistance movement, Giustizia e Libertà, part of Resistenza.
+During World War II she joined the Italian anti-fascist resistance movement Giustizia e Libertà, part of Resistenza.
 She later received a certificate for valour from the Italian army.
 In a 1976 retrospective collection of her works, she remarked:

 Career

 Beginning as a journalist

 After attaining her secondary school diploma, Fallaci briefly attended the University of Florence where she studied medicine and chemistry.
-She later transferred to Literature but soon dropped out and never finished her studies.
-It was her uncle Bruno Fallaci, himself a journalist, who suggested to young Oriana to dedicate herself to journalism.
+She later transferred to literature but soon dropped out and never finished her studies.
+Her uncle Bruno Fallaci, himself a journalist, suggested that Fallaci pursue a career in journalism.
 Fallaci began her career in journalism during her teens, becoming a special correspondent for the Italian paper Il mattino dell'Italia centrale in 1946.
-Beginning in 1967, she worked as a war correspondent covering Vietnam, the Indo-Pakistani War, the Middle East, and in South America.
+Beginning in 1967, she worked as a war correspondent covering the Vietnam War, the Indo-Pakistani War, the Middle East, and in South America.